downey21/tensor_response_regression/README.md

-# Tensor Graphical Model
+# Tensor Response Regression

-A repository for exploring and developing methods in tensor graphical models.
+A repository for exploring and developing methods in tensor response regression.

 ## References

 This repository is inspired by the following papers:

+- Lock, Eric F. "Tensor-on-tensor regression." *Journal of Computational and Graphical Statistics* 27.3 (2018): 638–647.

+- Sun, Will Wei, and Lexin Li.
+"Store: sparse tensor response regression and neuroimaging analysis." *Journal of Machine Learning Research* 18.135 (2017): 1–37.

-- Min, Keqian, Qing Mai, and Xin Zhang.
-"Fast and separable estimation in high-dimensional tensor Gaussian graphical models." *Journal of Computational and Graphical Statistics* 31.1 (2022): 294–300.
+- Li, Lexin, and Xin Zhang.
+"Parsimonious tensor response regression." *Journal of the American Statistical Association* 112.519 (2017): 1131–1146.

-- Lyu, Xiang, et al. "Tensor graphical model: Non-convex optimization and statistical inference." *IEEE Transactions on Pattern Analysis and Machine Intelligence* 42.8 (2019): 2024–2037.